Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/Day-1/02-Intro-to-NGS-data-analysis-I.md

 What if we want to count how many unique barcodes exist in the FASTQ file.
 To do this, we would need to print all the sequence lines of each FASTQ entry, then search those for the barcode by specifying a regular expression.
 To print all the sequence lines (2nd line) of each FASTQ entry, we can use a command called `sed`, short for *stream editor* which allows you to streamline edits to text that are redirected to the command.
 You can find a tutorial on using `sed` [here](https://www.digitalocean.com/community/tutorials/the-basics-of-using-the-sed-stream-editor-to-manipulate-text-in-linux).

-First we can use `sed` with with the `'p'` argument to tell it that we want the output to be printed, and the `-n` option to tell `sed` we want to suppress automatic printing (so we don't get the results printed 2x).
+First we can use `sed` with the `'p'` argument to tell it that we want the output to be printed, and the `-n` option to tell `sed` we want to suppress automatic printing (so we don't get the results printed 2x).
 Piping this to the `head` command, we can get the first line of the first 10 entries in the FASTQ file.
 We specify `'1-4p'` as we want `sed` to *print 1 line, then skip forward 4*.
 ```bash
 zcat SRR1039508_1.chr20.fastq.gz | sed -n '1~4p' | head -10
 ```